2023-24 Diocesan Finance Council Approved Budget Highlights

 Diocesan Administration – those administrative and systems costs that allow the Bishop to effectively oversee the 100-plus parishes, schools and other operations of the Diocese.

-The seminarian education budget increased by $16,000 to approximately $953,000 with the number of seminarians projected at 19.
-This year the Chancery Operation will use approximately $457,000 of seminarian reserves to assist in funding the overall seminarian education budget.
+The seminarian education budget is estimated at $942,000 with the number of seminarians projected at 20.
+This year the Chancery Operation will use approximately $199,000 of seminarian reserves to assist in funding the overall seminarian education budget.

-The Chancery Operation continues its support of Catholic high school education and our three separately incorporated Diocesan high schools in the amount of $488,000.
-The support for Bishop LeBlond will be $130,000, the support for St. Pius X will be $58,000 and the support for the St. Michael the Archangel will be $300,000.
+The Chancery Operation continues its support of Catholic high school education and our three separately incorporated Diocesan high schools in the amount of $588,000.
+The support for Bishop LeBlond will be $230,000, the support for St. Pius X will be $58,000 and the support for St. Michael the Archangel will be $300,000.

-The fiscal year 2022/2023 represents the inaugural year of St. Joseph Catholic Academy.
+The fiscal year 2023/2024 represents the second year of St. Joseph Catholic Academy.
 This will enable the three elementary schools, LeBlond High School and the early childhood centers located in St. Joseph, Missouri to operate in a more effective and efficient manner.
-The Chancery Operation is supporting this endeavor in the amount of approximately $242,000.
+The Chancery Operation is supporting this endeavor in the amount of approximately $332,000.

 The Chancery Operation continues its support of parish ministry as well as support of our sister organization – Catholic Charities.
 The Diocesan subsidy to Catholic Charities is set at $358,500.